-If you have already setup web push notifications on your site the SDK will already be deployed and you can skip to the next section.
+If you have already setup web push notifications on your site you will have already added a website and the SDK will already be deployed and you can skip to the next section.
 If not you will need to deploy the SDK.
-In your web project there is a page called App Settings > SDK Integration.

 It will have the code you need for deploying the SDK like below: